JuneStepp/OneLauncher/README.md

 are always welcome.

 - 1.2 -- Add addon manager (plugins, themes, and abc files)
-- 1.3 -- Implement extended lua plugin api (More keyboard action interupts, ect)
+- 1.3 -- Implement extended lua plugin api (More keyboard action interrupts, ect)
 - 1.4 -- Full game install from OneLauncher (There was more stuff here, but I already did it)

 # Addon Manager Info For Developers